apache/flink/docs/programming_guide.md

     );
 {% endhighlight %}

+#### Locally Sorted Output

+The output of a data sink can be locally sorted on specified fields in specified orders using [tuple field positions](#define-keys-for-tuples) or [field expressions](#define-keys-using-field-expressions).
+This works for every output format.

+The following examples show how to use this feature:

+{% highlight java %}

+DataSet<Tuple3<Integer, String, Double>> tData = // [...]
+DataSet<Tuple2<BookPojo, Double>> pData = // [...]
+DataSet<String> sData = // [...]

+// sort output on String field in ascending order tData.print().sortLocalOutput(1, Order.ASCENDING);

+// sort output on Double field in descending and Integer field in ascending order tData.print().sortLocalOutput(2, Order.DESCENDING).sortLocalOutput(0, Order.ASCENDING);

+// sort output on the "author" field of nested BookPojo in descending order pData.writeAsText(...).sortLocalOutput("f0.author", Order.DESCENDING);

+// sort output on the full tuple in ascending order tData.writeAsCsv(...).sortLocalOutput("*", Order.ASCENDING);

+// sort atomic type (String) output in descending order sData.writeAsText(...).sortLocalOutput("*", Order.DESCENDING);

+{% endhighlight %}

+Globally sorted output is not supported yet.

 </div>
 <div data-lang="scala" markdown="1">
 Data sinks consume DataSets and are used to store or return them.
 Data sink operations are described